bsnk-dev/boltz-engine/README.md

 ## Benchmarks for current single process Engine

-On an instance tasked with repeating the name query paramter back to the web browser:
+On an instance tasked with repeating the name query paramter back to the testing client (Windows):
-  - It completed 5000 requests with a concurrency of 10 requests
-  - It took 8.65 seconds
-  - It performed at a rate of 578 rps
-  - The average latency was 17.2ms per request

-On the same instance with a concurrency of as many requests as possible
-  - It took 7.67 seconds
-  - It did 652 rps
+- 15,000 requests.
+- 80 concurrent requests per second.
-  - The average latency was 6s
+- An average latency of 71ms.
+- 1,109 rps.